 When there is uncertainty, consumers seek ways to keep their savings strong for as long as they can.
 For many, this now means using longer-term CDs.

-While consumer demand for shorter-term CDs dominated for much of 2025, the balance may soon start to shift.
+While consumer demand for shorter-term CDs dominated for much of 2025, the balance might soon start to shift.
 In December, five-year CDs saw more APY increases than shorter-term CDs for the first time in over a year, according to a CD Valet analysis.

 "Going longer than 12 months comes with risk (but also potential reward), as the economy is now the wild card in the future path of deposit rates," John Blizzard, founder of CD Valet, told Kiplinger.
-If you can afford to lock up your cash for longer than a year, that may be where you find the strongest yields ahead of the upcoming Fed meeting.
+If you can afford to lock up your cash for longer than a year, that might be where you find the strongest yields ahead of the upcoming Fed meeting.